doughahn/unofficial-opf-guides/docs/organized-play/PFS/pfs-benchmarks.md

-# Hopes & Expectations at the PFS Table
+# PFS Benchmarks

 This guide is inspired by Painlord's [treatise on what he expects](url=https://paizo.com/threads/“https://paizo.com/threads/rzs2lf1m?Painlords-What-to-Expect-at-a-PFS-Table#1) of others at the table.

-Pathifnder Society has been out for almost five years and with more players moving into mid- and higher-tier play, I want to update his giuide.
+Pathifnder Society has been out for almost five years and with more players moving into mid- and higher-tier play, I want to update his guide.
 While Painlord's work rather didactic I hope to convey a tone that better fits the sensibilities of the contemporary TTRPG landscape — one focused on collaboration and teamwork.
 This is a guide, it is not intended to tell anyone how to play; it's a starting point for thinking about how your PC can be a positive contributor in the Organized Play environment where party compositions are randomized.
 I am writing it in the first person to position it as my own framework.

 The baseline question I ask myself is simple: **will the party be stronger or weaker with this character in it?**

 ----

 Everyone builds characters differently.
-I plan out every level, and prefer make choices that are informed at least in part based on the common problems scenarios throw at partioes.
+I plan out every level, and prefer make choices that are informed at least in part based on the common problems scenarios throw at parties.
 Even if you don't meticulously plan your PCs, or prefer to focus on roleplay over mechanics, this section might provide considerations or help you hone in on a particular option.

 ## Level 1
 Healing is super challenging at low levels, and the party might not have a healer or anyone trained in medicine!
 If my PC isn't capable of magical or mundane healing, I take a potion from my [school items](https://organizedplayfoundation.org/Lorespire/pfs2guide._.Player-Basics#Table:_4-1_School_Consumables).
 After the mission briefing my PC takes a moment to mention where it is on their person so allies can feed it to them if they're Dying.
-I like to do this for two out-of-character reasons: it gives an out-of-charafter signal that I'm willing to communicate and collaborate, and it demonstrates that I am willing to expend my own resources on keeping my character alive.
-I have also found this to be tactically efficinet: having a potion handy is a habit will that hs saved several of my PCs from death (I've also used my resoures to save PCs who don't bring their own).
+I like to do this for two out-of-character reasons: it gives an out-of-character signal that I'm willing to communicate and collaborate, and it demonstrates that I am willing to expend my own resources on keeping my character alive.
+I have also found this to be tactically efficient: having a potion handy is a habit will that hs saved several of my PCs from death (I've also used my resources to save PCs who don't bring their own).

-I alkso try to build new PCs with the essentials: a spare light weapon (often a dagger), a primary weapon, and a ranged weapon (sometimes also dagger).
-My martial characters purcahse a couple of damaging types so they can get through Damage Reduction or capitalize on Weakness easily.
+I also try to build new PCs with the essentials: a spare light weapon (often a dagger), a primary weapon, and a ranged weapon (sometimes also dagger).
+My martial characters purchase a couple of damaging types so they can get through Damage Reduction or capitalize on Weakness easily.

 If I don’t have darkvision, I try to have a way to create light, even if it’s just a torch or Wayfinder (free at level 2).
 If I am playing a caster with darkvision, I strongly consider preparing a Light cantrip just to be a good teammate.
-I liek to cast it on a rock and drop hand it into your human buddy's pocket, or cast it on as word or shioeld for efficiency and a fun rolepley hook.
+I liek to cast it on a rock and drop hand it into your human buddy's pocket, or cast it on as word or shield for efficiency and a fun roleplay hook.

 ## Level 3